lino-framework/lino/docs/dev/actors.rst

   .. method:: get_row_classes(self, ar)

-    If a method of this name is defined on an actor, then it must be a class method which takes an :class:`rt.ActionRequest` as single argument and returns either None or a string "red", "green" or "blue" (todo: add more colors and styles).
+    If a method of this name is defined on an actor, then it must be a class method which takes an :class:`rt.ar` as single argument and returns either None or a string "red", "green" or "blue" (todo: add more colors and styles).
 Example::